-Holy Family is very blessed to have Perpetual Eucharistic Exposition in the Divine Mercy Adoration Chapel 362 days of the year (not during the celebration of the sacred Triduum – Holy Thursday until after the final Easter Sunday Mass).
-Open to all, the Chapel is the small building in the main parking lot next to the main church.
-[For entry keycode information, please contact the parish Office at 407-876-2211.]
+For over 25 years, Holy Family had been very blessed to have Perpetual Eucharistic Exposition in the Divine Mercy Adoration Chapel (the small building in the main parking lot next to the main church) 362 days of the year (not during the celebration of the sacred Triduum – Holy Thursday until after the final Easter Sunday Mass).
+We are delighted to announce that the Divine Mercy Adoration Chapel is open once again for Perpetual Adoration.

 Eucharistic Exposition vs Adoration